 The long-term turtle life-history study was founded by Dr. Ron Brooks and his student, Dr. Marty Obbard, in the early 1970s.
-Every year, a team of dedicated researchers moves up to the Wildlife Research Station in Algonquin Provincial Park, where they will live from May – August.
+Every year, a team of dedicated researchers moves up to the Wildlife Research Station in Algonquin Provincial Park, where they live from May – August.
 The team studies up to 6 populations of turtles, comprising Snapping turtles, Painted Turtles, and (to a lesser extent) Blanding’s turtles.
 Most turtles in our study populations are systematically caught or trapped starting in May, and each individual is measured and examined for annual changes in condition/general health.
 Nesting season occurs from late May – July, and all nesting females are caught and measured, and their clutches collected and measured before being reburied in the wild.

 This study has generated a tremendous amount of individual-based data.
 We have tens of thousands of individual nesting records and clutch measurements, data on nesting locations, temperature, morphology and growth.
 We’re beginning to understand that many of our study turtles are extremely old.
 A few snapping turtle females originally caught in 1972 are still around today, for example, and they haven’t grown much since 1972.
 A lack of growth since 1972 means these individuals were probably at least 30-50 yrs old in the 1970s, which puts some around 100 years old today.